kodedninja/bik/readme.md

 ## api
 ### `component = bik(initialstate, handler(component))`
 Initialize a new `bik` instance. `initialstate` is an `object` that stores the default values for the variables used by the component.
-The `handler` function is passed as argument the instance itself.
+The `handler` function gets the component as an argument.

 ### `component.render()` or `component.r()`
 Rerenders the component.